Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 It is believed to be where the Acropolis was located during ancient times.

 The entry fee is just a few euros.
-For this, you can also visit the library that it houses (though there’s nothing spectacular there at first glance).
+For this, you can also visit the library which is there (though there’s nothing spectacular there at first glance).

 Walk Along the Old Town Walls